tubale/Single-Cycle-RISC-V-CPU/README.md

 A more detailed example of CPU execution and the corresponding waveform is shown below.

-# RTL Synthesis
+## RTL Synthesis

-The processor RTL was synthesized using **Yosys** to verify that the behavioral Verilog could be translated into hardware structures.
+The complete processor was synthesized using both **Yosys** and **AMD Vivado** to verify that the Verilog RTL could be successfully translated into digital hardware structures using two different synthesis flows.

+While RTL simulation and regression testing verify the **functional behavior** of the processor, synthesis verifies that the design can be elaborated and converted into a hardware netlist.

+---

+## Yosys Synthesis

+The processor was first synthesized using **Yosys**, an open-source RTL synthesis framework.

+Yosys reads the Verilog hierarchy, elaborates the processor modules, converts behavioral RTL into hardware cells, and performs logic optimization.

-During synthesis, RTL operations were converted into hardware elements including:
+During synthesis, RTL operations are translated into hardware structures including:

-- Adders
+- Adders and subtractors
-- Subtractors
 - Comparators
 - Multiplexers
 - Flip-flops
 - Boolean logic
-- Register and memory control logic
+- Register control logic

-For example, the ALU RTL:
+- Branch and jump selection logic

+### Synthesized ALU

+The ALU was synthesized independently to inspect how arithmetic and logical Verilog operations are translated into hardware.

 ```verilog
 result = a + b;